ramlaxman/Tech-Writer-Portfolio/Blog and Articles/Modules package library python.md

 By default, the name of the  module is stored in the name space as a string type.
 The module name can be called within the module  by calling the global variable __name__.

 ## Package

+Something we call from outside.
+Take an example of
 A Python package refers to a directory of Python module(s).
 This feature comes in handy for organizing modules of one type at one place.
 A python package is normally installed in:

 /usr/lib/python/site-packages # for Linux